xiaoylu/leetcode_category/Cplusplus/Readme.md

 The Diamond Problem
 ---
 The diamond problem occurs when two superclasses of a class have a common base class.
 So the derived-class at very bottom gets two copies of all attributes of superclass at the very top.
 So the virtual mode is needed here.

+Smart Pointer
+---
+Assignment to a smart pointers would triger the destruction of its previous value.

 Further Reading
 ---